 Yes, in a perfect world, two co-parents could sit down and draft up a plan to make absolutely every detail of both homes consistent.
-Some co-parents do a decent job of getting the most important things in sync.
+Some co-parents do a decent job of getting the most important things in sync for the children of divorce.
 Some co-parents are complete jerks and will fight every suggestion or idea simply to be difficult or because “you’re not going to tell me what to do in my own home!”
 To be honest, I don’t want my ex or anyone else to dictate life in my home, but I do get the importance of being on the same page for the sake of the kids.

 So, for those of us who simply cannot make life in our home identical to that of our ex’s home, how do we help our kids cope with transitions?

 Understand the challenge.
 First and foremost, recognize the task before your children.
 You and I get to lay our heads down on the same pillow in the same bed every night.
 Our children rotate back and forth like little gypsies!
 My children and stepchildren have a full week at each parent’s home to settle in; but, some kids are rotating every couple of nights.
 I wouldn’t want to do it, and I feel bad that my children are expected to do so!
 Some compassion for their plight goes a long way!